 The event may be televised, filmed and/or otherwise recorded and photographs may be taken all of which may capture your participation in the event.
 You agree to the publication of such photographs, filming, recording and broadcasts and their use by us and those authorised by us in any way which we may see fit now or in the future including but not limited to film, broadcast, radio, TV, publications and publicity.

 Any audio, visual, or audio-visual recordings that you make of the event or any part of it are for personal use only and may not be used for any commercial purpose.

 Personal audio players

 Due to the nature of the race, the use of any equipment that impairs participants' ability to hear ambient sound during the event is not permitted.
 Please note that you may be held liable if found to be responsible for harm to yourself or any third party as a result of using such equipment.
-The use of bone conduction headsets which do not block the user's ears is, however, acceptable.
+The use of bone conduction headsets which do not block the user's ears is, however, acceptable on the trails and footpaths but not on pavements or running along or crossing roads..
 Participants will be running on, near and across roads that are not wholly closed to traffic, as well as on footpaths that may be narrow in places.
-Participants should be aware of and responsive to what is happening around them, including: warnings, instructions, other runners, traffic, emergency vehicles, etc..
-Output from personal audio players should not be audible to anyone else.
+Participants should be aware of and responsive to what is happening around them, including: warnings, instructions, other runners, traffic, emergency vehicles, etc. Output from personal audio players should not be audible to anyone else.
 We hope that participants will enjoy the race atmosphere, including social interaction, comradery and possibly even some birdsong in the beautiful natural surroundings.